Residential and Commercial Utility Customer Databases and Forecasting/Analysis Models

 • Emissions data: Total, electricity, natural gas, fuel oil, propane

-• Annual Energy Use by fuel type (electricity, natural gas, fuel oil, propane)
+• Annual Energy Use by fuel type (electricity, natural gas, fuel oil, propane) and end use.

 • 8760 and 15-minute kW loads (whole building and end-use, including EVs, monthly averages)